Chronology of Portuguese discoveries and maritime expansion

 18. CONQUEST OF GOA – NOVEMBER 1510

 Even before the arrival of the Portuguese, Goa was an important city on the Indian trade routes.
-Conquered by Afonso de Albuquerque in November 1510, it became the capital of the Portuguese empire in the East.
+Conquered by Afonso de Albuquerque in November 1510, it became the capital of the Portuguese Empire in the East.

 Mapa da Ásia de 1556

-Historical Map of Asia from 1556
+Historical map of Asia, 1556

 Goa was an important Indian city on the main trade routes to the East.
 It was conquered by Afonso de Albuquerque and became the capital of the Portuguese Empire of India.

-After the conquest, in November 1510, the city grew and gained importance in the context of the Portuguese empire, becoming its main port in the East.
+After the conquest, in November 1510, the city grew and gained importance in the context of the Portuguese Empire, becoming its main port in the East.

 Mapa Histórico de Goa na Índia de 1646

-Historical Map of Goa in India from 1646
+Historical map of Goa in India from 1646

-19. CONQUEST OF MALACA – AUGUST 1511
+19. CONQUEST OF MALACCA – AUGUST 1511

 The conquest of Malacca in August 1511 was also led by Afonso de Albuquerque, who commanded around 1,000 men and a dozen ships.